Ene Riisna: Broadcasting

 Riisna also produced and directed documentary films for ABC News with anchor Peter Jennings as host.

-Presently Riisna, retired from 20/20, works with her husband James L. Greenfield who heads the Independent Journalism Foundation, which he created in 1990 for the study of journalism, and which has centers throughout Eastern Europe, Vietnam and Cambodia.
+After retiring from 20/20, Riisna worked with her husband James L. Greenfield who headed the Independent Journalism Foundation, which he created in 1990 for the study of journalism, with centers throughout Eastern Europe, Vietnam and Cambodia.
+Currently, she serves on the boards of the Turquoise Mountain Foundation and the George and Nora London Foundation for Singers.